arshomeh/Solar-system-OPENGL/README.md

 # Solar-system-OPENGL
-I made it with Visual Studio 2015.
+The project has been developed Visual Studio 2015.
 This is a very simple Solar System simulator and was created for Grahics Programming course.

+# Useage
 Zoom in/out with mouse wheel.

 Rotate with keys a,d,w,s.